Kish's "totally secure" system is insecure

 About Feng Hao

-Graduated from the Computer Lab, University of Cambridge with a PhD in 2007 under the join supervision of Prof Ross Anderson and Prof John Daugman.
-Currently, a Reader in Security Engineering in the School of Computing Science, Newcastle University, UK.
+Feng Hao is currently a professor of security engineering in the Department of Computer Science, University of Warwick, UK.
+He graduated from the Computer Lab, University of Cambridge with a PhD in 2007 under the join supervision of Prof Ross Anderson and Prof John Daugman.

 24 thoughts on “Kish's "totally secure" system is insecure